Meir Tobianski

 Meir Tobianski (מאיר טוביאנסקי, also Tubianski; 20 May 1904 – 30 June 1948) was an officer in the Israel Defense Forces (IDF) who was executed as a traitor on circumstantial evidence on the orders of Isser Be'eri, the first director of the IDF's intelligence branch.
 A year after the execution, Tobianski was exonerated of all charges.

-Tobianski was born in Lithuania and served as a major in the British Army during the Second World War, then a captain in the Haganah, and was later sworn into the IDF on 28 June 1948, during the 1948 Arab-Israeli War.
+Tobianski was born in Lithuania and immigrated to Mandatory Palestine in 1925.
+He served as a major in the British Army during the Second World War, then a captain in the Haganah, and was later sworn into the IDF on 28 June 1948, during the 1948 Arab-Israeli War.
 He was also the former commander of Camp Schneller, a military base in Jerusalem.
 In June 1948 Tobianski had been transferred to command of Jerusalem airstrips.
 He was an employee of the British-run Jerusalem Electric Corporation.
 Suspected of passing information on targets for Jordanian artillery, he was taken into custody and sentenced to death by firing squad.

 Biography

 Tobianski was born in Kovno (now Kaunas), Lithuania, then part of the Russian Empire, to a Jewish family in 1904.
-He grew up in Kovno and Bratislava and graduated from the Kovno Hebrew Gymnasium in 1920.
+He grew up in Kovno and Pozsony (now Bratislava) and graduated from the Kovno Hebrew Gymnasium in 1920.
 He served in the Lithuanian Army and studied engineering in Russia and Lithuania.

 Tobianski immigrated to Mandatory Palestine in 1925.
 Initially, he worked in physical labor, including agricultural activities in the fields of Binyamina.
 After contracting fever while digging a well, he abandoned physical labor and enlisted in the Palestine Police Force.
 He also joined the Haganah.
 During World War II, he enlisted in the British Army.
-He served in the Royal Engineers and reached the rank of Major.
+He served in the Royal Engineers for 6 years and reached the rank of Major in January 1943.
+Tobianski was placed in command of the 739th Artisan Works Company.
+While his unit was stationed in Syria, he carried out secret activities for the Haganah, and while deployed in Italy he assisted Jewish refugees.
+Tobianski was discharged from the British Army in 1946.
 After the war, he worked as an engineer with the British-owned Jerusalem Electric Corporation.
-He was sworn into the Israel Defense Forces on 28 June 1948.
+He served in the Haganah during the 1947–1948 civil war in Mandatory Palestine.
+During the 1948 Arab-Israeli War he served in the Israel Defense Forces.
+He was sworn into the IDF on 28 June 1948.
+He was initially commander of the Schneller Orphanage base.
+In the summer of 1948, he commanded an airfield near Jerusalem.

 Tobianski was married to Chaya and had a son named Ya'akov.